pguillory/luajit-libuv/README.md

 luajit-libuv
 ============

-Status: *work in progress, just got started*
+Status: *work in progress, use at your own risk*

 This project provides a [Luajit FFI] binding for the [libuv] library, which powers the async I/O behind [Node.js] and others.
-In contrast to [luv], it relies on Lua coroutines to generate provide asynchronous I/O behavior with synchronous syntax.
+In contrast to [luv], it uses Lua coroutines to enable asynchronous I/O behavior with synchronous syntax.

-The API is a thin wrapper around `libuv`.
-It frequently returns the `libuv` structs themselves with additional methods attached via `ffi.metatype`.

 Usage
 -----